 A renewable energy master plan has been developed to focus on technologies that deliver the greatest outcome for the City for the lowest cost.
 You can download the plan below.

-A major part of helping the City meet its renewable energy targets is a $4.3 million project that will install solar panels on more than 30 sites beginning at Sydney Park Pavilion and then Paddington and Glebe Town Hall, Town Hall House as well as a range of libraries, community centres, depots and other public facilities.
+A major part of helping the City meet its renewable energy targets is a major project that will install solar panels on around 30 sites including Sydney Park Pavilion, Paddington and Glebe Town Hall, as well as a range of libraries, community centres, depots and other public facilities.

 The City has already installed solar hot water and/or photovoltaic systems on 18 sites where 240 panels create a peak capacity of 48 kilowatts.